efisher5/recipease-server/README.md

 This is the back-end repository for Recipease, the recipe storage application.
 The back-end of Recipe Book was built with Node.js, Express, Prisma, and Postgres.
 The front-end repository can be found [here](https://github.com/efisher5/menu).

+This application is currently being hosted on Heroku, with the database hosted on Supabase.

 ## Available Scripts

 | Code | Description |